 Homebush Road and Chalmers Road, Strathfield.

-- Sporting fields (used for cricket and soccer).
+- Synthetic and grass sporting fields sporting fields (used for cricket and soccer).

 - Night lights for sporting fields

-- Children’s Playgrounds (2 including a disability access playground)
+- Children’s Playgrounds (2 including a kids bike track)

 - BBQ and picnic facilities